andrewl/gatsby-source-geo/README.md

 Plugin for creating `GeoFeature` nodes from geospatial data sources.
 Uses the node-gdal for accessing underlying data

-Under development and Only lightly tested on GeoJSON files
+Under development and only lightly tested on GeoJSON files

 ## Install

-`npm install --save gatsby-source-geo`
+`npm i gatsby-source-geo gdal`

 ## How to use